-Effortlessly combining history, art, fashion, food, architecture and 4,660 miles of spectacular coastline, Italy is irresistible.
-Find out six top Italian destinations to visit when undertaking a luxury yacht charter in the region.
+An Italy yacht charter effortlessly combines history, art, fashion, food, architecture and 4,660 miles of spectacular coastline, making it simply irresistible.
+Find out the six top Italian destinations to visit on an Italian Riviera yacht charter.

-A favoured vacation spot since Roman times, Capri has charmed visitors for centuries, with new generations of glitterati continuing to answer its call.
+A favored vacation spot since Roman times, Capri has charmed visitors for centuries, with new generations of glitterati continuing to answer its call.

 Wild limestone cliffs plunge into cornflower-blue waters, gentle breezes rustle through fragrant lemon trees, enchanting grottos demand exploration and, away from the scenic coast, life gravitates around charming Capri Town and its uphill rival Anacapri.